How Much Does A Dog Cost?

 - Get pet insurance

-Pet insurance is an extra expense but so worth it.
-Depending on your dog’s age, breed and prior health conditions, you can expect to pay $20-60 per year for insurance.
+The top rated pet insurances is an extra expense but so worth it.
+Depending on your dog’s age, breed and prior health conditions, you can expect to pay $20 - $60 per year for insurance.
 Your policy could potentially save you thousands in vet fees, or at least assist you in paying for it.

 The Cost of Dog Equipment